 Col de la Bonette is a high mountain pass at a an elevation of 2.715m (8,907ft) above the sea level, located in the French Alps, near the border with Italy.

-A short but dramatic stretch of the D900a road, from Verdaches to Digne-les-Bains (France), goes inside the Clues de Barles, a narrow road going through deep canyons.
+A short but dramatic stretch of the D900a road, from Verdaches to Digne-les-Bains (France), goes through the Clue de Barles, a narrow road going among deep canyons.
 It’s one of the French balcony roads.

 La piste de l'amitié is an extreme dirt track with a length of 110 km in the Mercantour, Maritime Alps, in the Franco-Italian border.
 The road is also known as Piste du Marguareïs.
 It’s certainly breathtaking and it has a fearsome reputation.
 It still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 Words can’t describe the road and pictures don’t do it justice.